Ahmad Jamal Plays

 Ahmad Jamal Plays is an album by American jazz pianist Ahmad Jamal featuring performances recorded in 1955 and originally released on the short-lived Parrot label in 1955.
 The album was rereleased as Chamber Music of the New Jazz on the Argo label after Chess Records purchased the master tapes in 1956.

 The cover was credited to Eric Anderson, Jr.

 Critical reception

 Scott Yanow, in his review for AllMusic, says Jamal's "communication with Crawford and Crosby was often magical."

+A reviewer for Dusty Groove wrote: "Beautiful work from Jamal's early Chicago years...that really gets at the differences he made in modern jazz!
+The tunes are wonderfully fluid, soulful, and swinging... in a lightly modern style that features almost equal interplay between Jamal's piano, the bass of Israel Crosby, and the guitar of the wonderful Ray Crawford, who adds an amazing touch to the record."